Students in the Integrated Plant Biology specialization create their own unique curriculum by choosing courses offered by a variety of departments:

 CBIO841, Biosystems Research I: Big Questions (3cr)

-CBIO842, Biosystems Research II: Integrating discovery approaches into basic and applied research (3cr)
+CBIO842, Biosystems Research II: Integrating Quantitative and Computational Biology into Life Sciences Research (3cr)

 CBIO843, Graduate Seminar (10cr total): Research and journal club presentations.